Download The Case Study | Calm Amid the Chaos: Wisconsin’s Pension System and the 2008 Financial Crisis

 to operate independently and without political interference, qualified actuaries and experts make most decisions about how to balance the system, and aligned incentives guide those decisions.
 Finally, the variable Annuity Adjustment gives the WRS board the ability to both distribute excess gains responsibly and pull back resources as needed in a crisis.
 An emphasis on transparency and communication makes sure plan participants understand what is happening and that the board is operating in good faith.

-Ultimately, WRS’s ability to absorb financial chaos without stumbling is a direct result of decisions made more than 50 years ago by its founders.
+Ultimately, Wisconsin Retirement System’s ability to absorb financial chaos without stumbling is a direct result of decisions made more than 50 years ago by its founders.
 The architects of WRS didn’t create these tools because they thought they could predict the future.
 They created them because they affirmatively knew they could not predict the future.
 “They were extremely prescient,” Conlin notes.
 “They knew this system would have to operate in the real world and were very forward-thinking about what might happen.
 They baked that understanding in from the get-go.”

 Wisconsin Retirement System’s Recipe for Funding Success